ECAS-Ling/ECAS-Ling.github.io/_pages/my_pages/RISC-V.md

 RISC-V (pronounced "risk-five") is an open standard instruction set architecture (ISA) based on established reduced instruction set computing (RISC) principles.
 Unlike proprietary ISAs, the RISC-V ISA is provided under open source licenses that do not require fees to use.
 This openness allows any organization or individual to design, manufacture, and sell RISC-V chips and software without paying royalties.

 # Research
-Our research implies RISC-V on multi-core interconnection, processor soft error resilience strategy, and general network processor architecture.
+Our research implies RISC-V on multi-core interconnection, processor soft error resilience strategy, and network packet processor architecture.

 ---
 We designed the **interconnection structure and programming framework** for multi-core RISC-V architecture in edge computing scenarios, and implemented a complete runnable prototype of a multi-core processor.
 This architecture is named **PULP-Lite**.
 This project was sponsored by Nanjing Qinheng Microelectronics.